COOKIE POLICY

 We use the following cookies:

-Throughout our website we may link to other websites owned and operated by certain trusted third parties to, for example, make additional products and services available to you).
-These other third party websites may also use cookies or similar technologies in accordance with their own separate policies.
-For privacy information relating to these other third party websites, please consult their policies as appropriate.
+Throughout our website, we may link to other websites owned and operated by certain trusted third parties to, for example, make additional products and services available to you.
+These third-party websites may also use cookies or similar technologies in accordance with their own separate policies.
+For privacy information relating to these third-party websites, please consult their policies as appropriate.

 Consent to use cookies and changing settings